-VENUES: Students with physical disabilities compete at the same track and field venues as their non-disabled teammates and they are on the same team.
+VENUES: Students with disabilities compete at the same track and field venues as their non-disabled teammates and they are on the same team.

-EQUIPMENT: Athletes who qualify for wheelchair competition must compete in a standard wheelchair, a throwing chair or a specially designed racing chair.
+EQUIPMENT: Athletes who qualify for wheelchair competition can compete in a Manual wheelchair, a throwing chair or a specially designed racing chair.
+Athletes with a visual impairment should use a running tether when running with a guide.